sdypy/sdypy-EMA/docs/source/index.rst

 This is the documentation for ``sdypy-EMA`` package, part of ``sdypy``.
 Check out the project source_.

+This project is a continuation of the `pyEMA`_ project.

 .. toctree::
     :maxdepth: 2
     :caption: Contents